 Probing at our sense of perception, her use of the textures and antiquated processes of traditional printmaking, produces a false sense of legitimacy, one that is at odds with most contemporary image production.

 Theadora studied at The University of Reading, Byam Shaw, St Martins and has recently completed her Masters in multidisciplinary printmaking at The University of the West of England.
-She lives and works in Bristol, England.
+She lives and works in Bristol and has a studio at Estate of the Arts.